LinearSpoon/TwistyBot/docs/api.md

 - `text` <[String]> Text to format
 - returns: <[String]> Text formatted as an inline code block.
 #### <a name="markdown-link"></a>Discord.link(link)
+- `link` <[String]> Link to format
+- returns: <[String]>

 This function formats a link so that it does not automatically embed a preview of the url after the message.

+#### <a name="markdown-masked-link"></a>Discord.masked_link(text, link)
+- `text` <[String]> Text to be displayed
 - `link` <[String]> Link to format
 - returns: <[String]>
-#### <a name="markdown-masked-link"></a>Discord.masked_link(text, link)

 Masked links display the given text instead of the url, allowing for nicer output.
 Masked links can only be used inside embeds, not regular text messages.
 Note that masked links are referred to as "spoopy links" within Discord.

-- `text` <[String]> Text to be displayed
-- `link` <[String]> Link to format
-- returns: <[String]>
 #### <a name="markdown-json"></a>Discord.json(value)
-A shortcut for making a JSON language code block using the stringified value.

 - `value` <Any> Value to be formatted
 - returns: <[String]>

+A shortcut for making a JSON language code block using the stringified value.

 <!-- Link defines -->
 [Config]: #class-config
+[Command]: #class-command

 [Function]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function "Function"
 [Number]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type "Number"